ashishnegi/be_autonomous/Architecture.md

 ~Done 7) Toast message on adding of activity. ~ added badge new activity counter on button.
 7) Report generation.
 ~Not needed 8) Collapse button as part of "header" of Quadrant activity list.
-9) How and where to store the data.
+9) How and where to store the data. ~ localstorage / app
 10) Mobile app.
 11) Deploy on heroku.

 # Implementation:
 ~Done: 1) tell elm-mdl ...
 Not required.